mdsayeedsalam2/hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutorial on on www.w3schools.com
+This is an example repository for the Git tutorial on www.w3schools.com

-This repository iis built step by step in the tutorial.
+This repository its built step by step in the tutorial.
+This tutorial focuses mainly on Git and using GitHub as its remote.

 It now includes steps for GitHub